bossanova808/CommerceMailer/README.md

+# THIS PLUGIN IS ARCHIVED

+**With Craft Commerce 2 I have absorbed this into my custom business logic module and I do not have plans on releasing this publicly for Commerce 2 at this time (since I doubt anyone is using it!)**

+It remains here for anyone still using it with Commerce V1 but there will be no more support or updates.

 # Commerce Mailer

 Makes it easier to implement forms to sent Craft Commerce products, carts and orders by email (usually to the store owner but optionally to others as well), using twig templates for the email.